-Speaker David Ralston: Tax liens, $1M loan
+House Speaker David Ralston: Lingering tax Q’s, $1M loan

 David Edmund Ralston (R-Blue Ridge)

-District 7 (Fannin, Gilmer and Dawson counties)
+HD 7 (Fannin, Gilmer & Dawson counties)

-Ralston, who championed a 2010 law that he touted as ethics reform, accepted a $17,279 lobbyist-funded trip to Europe later that year for himself, his chief of staff and their families.
+David Ralston, who championed a 2010 law that he touted as ethics reform, accepted a $17,279 lobbyist-funded trip to Europe later that year for himself, his chief of staff and their families.
 Ethics-advocacy groups denounced the trip as a junket and criticized Ralston’s decision to bring his family with him.
 Public records suggest the lobbyist, a subcontractor to the Georgia Department of Transportation, may have paid for the trip with taxpayer dollars.

 Ralston has had recurring tax difficulties.
-The Internal Revenue Service placed a lien on him for more than $70,000 in unpaid taxes for 1992 and 1993, a problem that he blamed on the IRS‘s use of an incorrect Social Security number.
+The Internal Revenue Service placed a lien on his property for more than $70,000 in unpaid taxes for 1992 and 1993, a problem that he blamed on the IRS‘s use of an incorrect Social Security number.
 In 2003, the Georgia Department of Revenue filed a garnishment against Ralston for $36,880 in unpaid income taxes and interest.
 In 2006 and 2007, the IRS filed more liens totaling $433,867 against Ralston for unpaid income taxes from 1996 through 2005.
 The speaker has blamed those unpaid taxes on a former employee’s embezzlement.
 In 2008, the Georgia Department of Revenue filed an $11,819 tax lien against Ralston.
 And in June 2011, The Atlanta Journal-Constitution reported on about $1,300 in unpaid property taxes on land owned by Ralston’s wife in Dawson County.
 Those debts were subsequently satisfied.

 The American Legislative Exchange Council awarded “scholarships” totaling $2,891 to Ralston in 2004, records show.
 Corporate donors — including petroleum, pharmaceutical, utility, tobacco and health-care interests — funded the scholarships, which were meant to cover the costs of airfare and lodging to attend ALEC functions.
 The donations generally are not disclosed as lobbyist gifts, since ALEC does not have a registered lobbyist in Georgia.